brunophilipe/LiquidKit/README.md

 # Liquid Swift

-A Liquid syntax template engine for Swift.
+Liquid template language parser in Swift.

+This project is a fork of [yourtion/liquid-swift](https://github.com/yourtion/liquid-swift).

 ## Features